hannobraun/hanno.braun-odw.eu/content/notes/notebook/index.md

 [extra]
 image = "notebook-closed.jpg"
 intro = """
-I'm using my Moleskine notebook almost daily.
-After watching a DiResta video or two about making notebooks, I was inspired to try my hand at creating my own version.
-I also had wanted to try out cork leather for a while, and this seemed like a great opportunity.
+I have a notebook that I use almost daily.
+After watching a DiResta video or two about making notebooks, I was inspired to try my hand at creating one of my own.
+I had also wanted to try cork leather for a while, and this seemed like a great opportunity.
 """
 +++

-My perfect notebook should have the following attributes:
+I'm currently using a Moleskine notebook (and have for years), with the following attributes:

-- Roughly A6 in size.
+- Pocket-sized, a bit smaller than {{ ext_link(text="A6", url="https://en.wikipedia.org/wiki/ISO_216") }}.
 That's large enough to be useful, and small enough to fit in my back pocket.
 - Soft cover, as having a hard cover in my back pocket doesn't feel that great.
 - Rounded corners, to further improve the back pocket feel.

-This is the type of Moleskine notebook I use, and that is what I wanted to replicate with my own build.
+That is what I wanted to replicate with my own build.
 Here's the result.

 {{
     preview_image(